Ohpeii/nitro-sniper/README.md

 # Tips
 - Try to get a low latency to discord servers as there can be competition with other snipers.
 - This is technically a self-bot: mentioning this in a discord chat is enough to make your account reportable to Trust & Safety.
-- Running more than one instance or different types of snipers is an easy way to get your account deactivated.
+- Running more than one instance or different snipers is an easy way to get your account deactivated.
 - If you get a lot of nitro in a short amount of time, turn the sniper off for a while.
 - Before using, consider the moral implications of stealing gifts from communities you have nothing to do with.